 The final exam is comprehensive.
 Two in-class exams are given during the semester.
 Homework will be assigned 12 times during the semester and is due on Thursdays.
+Students are encouraged to work on the homework problems in groups.
 Results and grades are posted at www.blackboard.ttu.edu.